bomonike/bomonike.github.io/anthropic-certs.md

 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1774449180/anthropic-systems-hist_vl2oig.png"><img align="right" width="300" alt="anthropic-systems-hist.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1774449180/anthropic-systems-hist_vl2oig.png" /></a>REMEMBER: Anthropic doesn't offer phone or live chat support, only thru <a target="_blank" href="https://support.claude.com/en/">chat at support.claude.com</a>.
 Manages several production environments:

+"Claude" refers to foundation models created by Anthropic.

 * <a target="_blank" href="https://claude.ai/">claude.ai</a>

    Meet Claude - Platform - Solutions - Pricing - Resources - Contact sales - Try Claude

+   <a target="_blank" href="https://www.linkedin.com/showcase/claude/posts/?feedView=all">"Claude" on LinkedIn.com</a> says "Claude is an AI assistant built by Anthropic to be safe, accurate, and secure." in Technology, Information and Internet.
+884K followers.

+   "Brainstorm in Claude, build in Cowork"

 * <a target="_blank" href="https://platform.claude.com/">platform.claude.com</a> is the user <strong>Claude Console</strong> Dashboard, Workbench, Files, and <a href="#Skills">Skills</a>, <a target="_blank" href="https://platform.claude.com/docs/en/home">Documentation</a> (for each organization).

+* Claude API refers to the endpoint provided to SDK requests.

 * Unlike chatting, using <strong>Claude Code</strong> is "like handing a capable teammate who actually does the work."

-* Claude API refers to the endpoint provided to SDK requests.

-* <a target="_blank" href="https://www.linkedin.com/showcase/claude/posts/?feedView=all">"Claude" on LinkedIn.com</a> says " Claude is an AI assistant built by Anthropic to be safe, accurate, and secure." in Technology, Information and Internet.
-884K followers.

-   "Brainstorm in Claude, build in Cowork"

-   "Claude" refers to foundation models created by Anthropic.
+* The history of the US Government's use of Claude for domestic surveillance or in fully autonomous weapons is summarized in <a target="_blank" href="https://en.wikipedia.org/wiki/Anthropic" title="Visited 25-03-25">https://en.wikipedia.org/wiki/Anthropic</a>

+   It says the company is headquartered in San Francisco's <a target="_blank" href="https://en.wikipedia.org/wiki/Foundry_Square">Foundry Square</a> (near the Bay Bridge) at 500 Howard and First Streets (across from Chipotle & BlackRock and close to the SalesForce tower's BART/busses).

 REMEMBER: Anththropic does not <strong>host</strong> their own models but use AWS, Azure, GCP, etc.
    Claude is the only frontier AI model available on all three leading cloud providers: AWS, Google Cloud, and Microsoft.

+   Claude would be integrated into the Databricks Data Intelligence Platform and Snowflake's platform.

    PROTIP: That enables us to bring costs down by <a target="_blank" href="https://medium.com/towards-artificial-intelligence/i-cancelled-my-200-mo-claude-api-subscription-again-0e2175502778">using another foundation model</a> while using Claude Code/Work.

 ## Anthropic the Company

+1. Visit <a target="_blank" href="https://anthropic.com/">https://anthropic.com/</a><br />-- the corporate marketing landing page.

+   Notice "Anthropic is a public benefit corporation dedicated to securing its benefits and mitigating its risks."

 1. <a target="_blank" href="https://www.linkedin.com/company/anthropicresearch/posts/?feedView=all">Anthropic's entry on LinkedIn</a> classifies the company in the "Research Services" industry: